-Sites Suitable for Very Low, Low and Moderate Income Units
+Sites Suitable for Extremely Low, Very Low, Low and Moderate Income Units

 Inyo County's RHNA allocation for very-low (includes extremely low), low and moderate-income units is 125, with no carry over units from 2014.
-The County has identified 2-sites (see Appendix C for maps) that can accommodate the allocations, these include:
+For all of the sites listed below, the County has confirmed that there is water and sewer access up to the street.
+Additionally, Program 2.1.3 will ensure that there is by-right zoning for all of these sites in accordance with Government Code 65583.2 by April 2023.
+The County has identified 3-sites (see Appendix C for maps) that can accommodate the allocations, these include:

-Site 1 - Big Pine Main Street/Bartell - This is an approximate 2-acre parcel that is located in the community of Big Pine.
-The General Plan designation of this parcel is Central Business District and it allows up to 24-dwelling units per acre.
-This parcel is zoned Central Business and can accommodate housing at the required 20 dwelling units per acre.
-These units can be a mix of (very-low, low and moderate-income households).
-Adequate sewer and water is available to this parcel and it is located in a local fire district.
+Site 1 - Bartell Street/Big Pine - This is an approximate 3-acre parcel that is located in the community of Big Pine.
+The General Plan designation of this parcel is Residential High Density that allows up to 24-dwelling units per acre, meeting the 20-unit/per acre site selection requirement for non-metropolitan counties.
+This parcel is zoned Multi-family Residential, 3 units and above (R3).
+The 20-unit per acre calculation also had an 80% reduction to achieve a realistic capacity number of 51-units.
+These units are a mix of (extremely low, very-low, low and moderate-income households) and are allocated by income with 43 lower income units and 19 moderate.
+This site is in an area that is identified as a High Resource area.

+Adequate sewer and water is available through the Big Pine Community Service District to this parcel and the infrastructure for it is available to the site.
+It is also located in a local fire district and has readily available phone and internet service.
 It is currently owned by the City of Los Angeles.
+There are no current plans to sell the property within the planning period and the County will continue to try to work with DWP on land releases and more specifically to this site.